 Some of our favorite glam wedding color palettes include: red, black and silver; ivory, pink and champagne; emerald, black and gold; and navy blue, silver and white.
 Another favorite of ours?
-An all-white palette with various shades of ivory, gray and beige, with a hint of shimmer added in.
+All-white wedding decor à la the queen of glam, Kim Kardashian.

 The key to glam wedding decor is choosing extravagant, opulent pieces.
-From sparkling linens to multi-tiered chandeliers, you should look for luxe elements with plenty of wow-factor.
-No detail should go unnoticed, no matter how small it seems.
-This is how you’ll achieve a showstopping look that gives off that Hollywood-worthy vibe.
+From sparkling table linens to multi-tiered chandeliers, you should look for luxe elements that stand out from everyday basics.
+No detail should go unnoticed, no matter how small it seems — this is essential when it comes to achieving a Hollywood-inspired vibe.

 An instant way to transform your space into a glamorous setting is by using fabric swags on the ceiling and walls.
 This creates a dramatic effect, especially when it’s combined with string lights or other accents that draw the eye upwards, like hanging floral arrangements or chandeliers.
 Some venues might have the swags in place already (or can easily add them), but if not, a rental company should be able to do it for you.
 You can also play around with unique lighting options to easily change the look of your venue.
 Uplighting, pinspotting, and gobos add a modern spin, while dozens of candles in varying heights creates a romantic ambience.